 - Employee Resource Groups – (ERGs) offer opportunities for peers who share similar beliefs, backgrounds, life experiences/circumstances or other affinities to connect and support one another.
 These groups provide access to role models and peers, an outlet to share experiences and perspectives, and a way to increase awareness and buy-in with other firm members on inclusion and diversity issues.

 I want to have colleagues that I can call friends or framily (friends that are as close as family.)
 I hope everyone at the firm has a group they can participate in, reach out to, lean on, talk about or make a connection with.

 Stephanie Richards – Director, Broker-Dealer & Investment Adviser Services

 All employees are invited to participate in the firm’s inclusion and diversity initiative, either by attending events and training sessions, contributing to the conversation, joining a committee or getting involved with an employee resource group.

 ERGs need champions to help run the group, members to join the group, and allies to commit to listening and learning.

 Current ERGs at Kaufman Rossin include:

-Reach out to an DEI Council member or Kaufman Rossin’s HR team to learn more about the firm’s inclusion and diversity initiative.
+Reach out to a council member or Kaufman Rossin’s HR team to learn more about the firm’s diversity, equity and inclusion initiative.